 The 2019 calendar is now online for your viewing pleasure ...Learn more »

-The next CKC meeting is on Sunday, March 31 at the home of Norma Spaulding.Learn more »
+Guests Welcome!
+Join us for the next CKC meeting on Sunday, April 28 at the home of John and Linda.Learn more »

 It is easy to get complacent about the water quality in our ponds during the winter.
 It is cold outside and our Koi pets are inactive.
 However, Winter can bring more than cold.
 Rain water is acidic, especially the first rains.
 Our Koi Health Advisers (KHV) often see water quality problems that can lead to the loss of Koi.
 The following excerpt is from an email that we send out at the beginning of each year.
 The only difference is that there is more rain in 2019 which adds more acid over time.

 This is a reminder to check your pH and KH.
 It is a good opportunity to check your Ammonia if you haven't checked it recently.
 This is the reminder that we send out with the first rain of the season.
 We did not receive much rain in our area, but the first rain of the year can have the greatest acidity (lowest pH).
 This could affect the chemistry in your pond, especially if the KH is low (4 drops or less on most test kits, or less than 70 ppm).
 If your KH and pH are low, check your ammonia level BEFORE correcting the KH.
 Ammonia should be less than .25 ppm on the 5-minute test.
 If the ammonia is above .25 ppm, then do a 20% water change and determine why the ammonia is high (usually lack of filtration or high fish load).
 Once the ammonia is under control, then add baking soda, crushed oyster shells or a pH pill (see below) to increase the KH.
 We always recommend keeping a few boxes of baking soda at home.
 Baking soda will help stabilize the water.